How To Grow Ginger & Turmeric in Canada - From Soil to Soul

 How To Harvest Ginger & Turmeric Plants

-Your ginger and turmeric plants will be ready to harvest when the top shoots and leaves have started to turn yellow and brown.
+Your ginger and turmeric plants will be ready to harvest after 9-10 months of growing when the top shoots and leaves have started to turn yellow and brown.

 It will almost look as if your plants are beginning to die.
 But don’t worry, this is a good sign!
 It means your roots have stopped developing and are ready to harvest.